How to teach kids selflessness in a selfie world

 Gratitude.
 It’s a word often spoken at this time of year, especially as Thanksgiving draws closer.
 Festive autumn décor inspires expressions of appreciation, plans to volunteer, and donations to charity.
 Even holiday social media countdowns encourage thankful thoughts.

-But the practice of gratitude is not one that should be reserved solely for the holiday season, and perhaps no one thinks about this more than parents.
+But the practice of gratitude and giving back should not be reserved solely for the holiday season, and perhaps no one thinks about this more than parents.

 “It’s hard, because we live in a world of instant gratification and kids sometimes think they should have everything at their fingertips,” says Lara Moeller, a mom of three in Dayton, Ohio.
 “But stopping to be grateful for what they have is something we really want to instill in our kids.”

 Moeller isn’t alone.
-According to a recent survey, 92 percent of parents believe that in today’s social-media focused world, nurturing positive character traits – like honesty, generosity, compassion and kindness – in young children is more important than ever.
+According to a 2016 national survey, 92 percent of parents believe that in today’s social-media focused world, nurturing positive character traits – like honesty, generosity, compassion and kindness – in young children is more important than ever.